Guidelines for Reviewers

 Disclosure and conflict of interest

 Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer´s own research without the written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+If reviewers have any conflicts of interest with an assigned submission, they should acknowledge them and inform the editors by email before further action is taken.
+In such cases, the editors will immediately unassign the inappropriate reviewer and select new reviewers to evaluate the manuscript.

 Writing the review